Sandy Springs, Georgia: History

-Human settlement in the area can be traced back to approximately 400 CE, when Native Americans forged three trails to better access the area's freshwater springs.
+Human settlement in the area can be traced back to approximately 400 AD, when Native Americans forged three trails to better access the area's freshwater springs.
 In the 16th century, the Creek Muskogee tribe settled the area, where they remained until the early 1800s, when they were forced out of the area due to the discovery of gold.

 In 1821, the federal government held a number of land lotteries in the area, resulting in the purchase of land in present-day Sandy Springs and its subsequent settlement.
 The Austin-Johnson House, the oldest existing unaltered house, was built in 1842 on what is now Johnson Ferry Road.
 In 1851, Wilson Spruill donated 5 acre of land for the founding of Sandy Springs United Methodist Church, near the natural spring for which the city is named.
 In 1905, the Hammond School was built at Johnson Ferry Road and Mt.
 Vernon Highway, across the street from the church.